Geeksltd/MSharp.Docs/Tutorials/1/README.md

 # App 1 - Tutorial
-In this lesson you will learn the following M# concepts.
+In this tutorial you will learn the following M# concepts.

 - Entity Type Creation
 - Association